 Best Infrastructure for Agentic AI in 2026: Hosting Multi-Agent RAG Systems

-In 2026, Artificial Intelligence is shaping up so rapidly that now we are focussing on further extension of Agentic AI and multiagentic RAG systems.
-We are entering an era where AI is not just assisting us, but AI systems actually do the jobs for us.
-A multi-agent autonomous system consists of a group of agents interacting to perform tasks, collaborating and coordinating sequentially.
-It is always better to understand the various AI / ML hosting providers before we choose the suitable ones based on our application needs.
+In 2026, Artificial Intelligence is shaping up so rapidly that we are now focusing on the extension of Agentic AI and multi-agentic RAG systems.
+We are entering an era where AI systems actually do the jobs for us.

 1. AWS Bedrock

 AWS Bedrock supports multi-agent applications through a supervisor/sub-agents architecture.
-It provides a highly scalable environment for building, deploying, and managing complex multi-agent systems.
+It provides a highly scalable environment for building, deploying, and managing complex systems.

 2. RunPod: GPU Accelerated Cloud